fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 Because APIs utilizing static members generally use methods instead of properties, we prefer methods over properties and adjust the previous ordered-list as such:

-> Try to resolve `member-ident` to one of the following, in order:
+Try to resolve `member-ident` to one of the following, in order:

-> a.
-A union case.
+1. A union case.
-> **b.
-A method group.**
+**2. A method group.**
-> c.
-A property group.
+3. A property group.
-> d.
-A field.
+4. A field.
-> e.
-An event.
+5. An event.
-> **f.
-A method group of extension members, by consulting the `ExtensionsInScope` table.**
+**6. A method group of extension members, by consulting the `ExtensionsInScope` table.**
-> g.
-A property group of extension members , by consulting the `ExtensionsInScope` table.
+7. A property group of extension members , by consulting the `ExtensionsInScope` table.
-> h.
-A nested type `type-nested`.
+8. A nested type `type-nested`.
 Recursively resolve .rest if it is present, otherwise return `type-nested`

 That is to say, we will resolve methods over properties in the context of opening static classes or static members extending a static class.